openownership/openownership.beta/visualisation.md

 layout: visualisation
 ---

-**The Beneficial Ownership Visualisation System (BOVS) specifies how to draw BOVS diagrams, i.e. Diagrams that represent beneficial ownership structures.** It is designed to visualise these structures as clearly as possible.
+**The Beneficial Ownership Visualisation System (BOVS) specifies how to illlustrate beneficial ownership structures** using a BOVS Diagram.
+It is designed to visualise these structures as clearly as possible.
 {: .lead }

 We offer these specifications to anyone building visualisations of beneficial ownership structures, to support their choices over how to represent different aspects of ownership.
 The specifications are compatible with any brand, style, colour scheme or language, and are provided under a Creative Commons Zero (CC0) licence.

-## Benefits

-**BOVS ensures your diagrams are easy to understand**, because:

-* All of your diagrams will follow a consistent logical approach.
-* Your diagrams will be consistent with those published by OpenOwnership and many other organisations.
-* You will benefit from the [design principles](/visualisation/principles) we followed when creating the System, in particular to avoid accidental ambiguities.

-**BOVS can save you time**, because:

-* Beneficial ownership structures can be more complex than they appear, especially as they often contain unknowns.
-Visualising these clearly can be surprisingly challenging.
-* The System is designed to be applicable to any situation that can be described by the [Beneficial Ownership Data Standard](https://standard.openownership.org/) (BODS).
-We also offer a [tool to automatically create BOVS Diagrams]() from BODS data.

 ## Example